pranavajith/ChatApp/README.md

 - **File Sharing**: Support sending images, documents, and other file types within the chat.
 - **Search Functionality**: Allow users to search through past messages for easy access to information.
 (Update: Done ✅)
 - **Notification System**: Implement browser notifications for new messages, even when the app is not in focus.
 (Update: Done ✅)
+- **Deploy Website Online**: Deploy the Frontend and Backend online

 ### 3. **Security Features**